Updated: Nov 17, 2020

 A sustainable circular economy

-New business models, such shared services and closed loop manufacturing based on demand and reusability, repairability and remanufacturing is better option than waste management and recycling.
-Waste management and recycling, may appear to be circular, in fact it is not sustainable or circular when you factor in energy consumption, efforts and the social, economic and environmental impact of labor and emissions.
+New business models, such as shared services and closed-loop manufacturing based on demand and reusability, repairability, and remanufacturing is a better option than waste management and recycling.
+Waste management and recycling may appear to be circular, in fact, it is not sustainable or circular when you factor in energy consumption, efforts, and the social, economic, and environmental impact of labor and emissions.

 Stay up to date by subscribing to our newsletter and publications. www.resultantgroup.com